kanootoko/digitalModel_provision/README.md

 }
 ```

-:function, :district, :situation, :soc_group - string
+:request_city_function, :request_living_situation, :request_social_group - string of city function, living situation or social_group, or null or "all"
+:request_region - district, municipality, house coordinates or "inside_\<district\>" from request
+:where_type - "municipalities", "districts" or "house" depending on request region
+:launch_aggregation - boolean from request
+:city_function, :living_situation, :social_group - string of city function, living situation or social_group
+:result_region - district, municipality or house coordinates
-:intensity, :significance - integer from 1 to 10
+:result_intensity, :result_significance - integer from 1 to 10
-:provision - float from 0.0 to 5.0
+:result_provision - float from 0.0 to 5.0
 :time_done - time when aggregation was completed

 ### /api/provision/ready/regions